-The Draft 2024 Budget document contains details for the NBMCA planned operations and capital activities for a total budget of \$5,293,668.
+The 2024 Budget document contains details for the NBMCA planned operations and capital activities for a total budget of \$5,140,145.
 Revenue sources include municipal levies, transfer payments from provincial and federal governments, grants, fees, donations, property rent, and other sources.
-Deferred revenue from 2023 and program reserves are used as well.
+Deferred revenue from 2023 is used as well.
 See the Figure A below for an overview of the revenue sources, their estimated percentages and amounts.

-Figure A: Chart of Draft 2024 Budget Revenue Sources
+Figure A: Chart of 2024 Budget Revenue Sources

-With a total budget of \$5,293,668, the municipal levy proposed for 2024 is \$1,717,911 as described below:
+With a total budget of \$5,140,145, the municipal levy proposed for 2024 is \$1,611,044 as described below:

-- A general levy of \$961,544 applied to all member municipalities; - A sole-benefitting levy of \$756,366 to the City of North Bay for: Parks Creek dam operations, ice management, public parks (including Kate Pace Way) maintenance, ski hill operations, flood and erosion control projects, homeless encampments management, emerald ash borer hazard tree management, septic system inspections, etc.
+- A general levy of \$961,544 applied to all member municipalities; - A sole-benefitting levy of \$649,500 to the City of North Bay for: Parks Creek dam pump rental reservation/hold, ice management, public parks (including Kate Pace Way) maintenance, ski hill operations, flood and erosion control projects, homeless encampments management, emerald ash borer hazard tree management, septic system inspections, etc.